Austin’s Trusted Rash Treatment Services

 Working together with you

 No matter the type of rash you may suffer from, the friendly team at Tru-Skin Dermatology will work together with you to find the ideal solution for your individual needs and history.
 From allergy rash treatments to fungal rash treatments, we are confident we can help you regain a clear complexion in a matter of time.
-To learn more about skin conditions such as rashes, we invite you to listen to Dr. Ladd’s radio show with his wife Lurleen, “The Dr. Dan Show.”
+To learn more about skin conditions such as rashes, we invite you to listen to Daniel J. Ladd, DO’s radio show with his wife Lurleen, “The Dr. Dan Show.”
 It airs each Sunday at 11 a.m. on KLBJ 590 AM and 99.7 FM7.

 As always, if you want to schedule an appointment, call us today at (512) 451-0139—we may even have same-day availability.